HIT-ImmunologyLab/PHISDetector/README.md

 ### Check MD5
 md5sum path/to/download/PHIS_database.tar.gz
 ```
 - Step3.
-Unpackage and put the database download in step2 to the database directory of PHISDetector
+Unzip the database file to specified subdirectory under PHISDetector installation directory
 ```
-### unpackage database
+### Unzip the database file
 tar -zxvf path/to/PHIS_database.tar.gz
-### put the database in the specified location
+### Put the unzipped database files in specified subdirectory
 cp path/to/download/PHIS_database path/to/PHISDetector/database
 ```
 When you organize the whole files well,the corresponding directory structure are displayed as shown below.